Ayanghosh-agno/VoltdriveV1/docs/TRIP_DETAIL_JSON_STRUCTURE.md

 ## Overview
 This document specifies the exact JSON structure that your Salesforce API should return for individual trip details.
 The frontend expects this data when calling `/services/apexrest/voltride/tripDetails/{tripId}`.

+**IMPORTANT:** You do NOT need to send `startLocation` and `endLocation` separately.
+The frontend will automatically extract the start location from the first point in the route array and the end location from the last point.

 ## Complete Trip Detail JSON Structure

 ```json